What are the pitfalls of solving complex technical problems?

 The way practiced in the vast majority of all companies is to first systematically list probable & conceivable causes - typically this is done with the help of fishbone - or Ishikawa diagrams, cause-effect tables or fault trees.

-Based on a variety of hypotheses, the actual cause is then isolated
+Based on a number of hypotheses, the actual cause is then isolated.

 If one or more experts involved (discover) the true cause, this path can soon lead to the goal.
 However, the more complex and novel the problem, the more often we observe the following: